ringcentral/RingCentral.Net/README.md

 ## PubNub notification delay issue

 If you create multiple subscriptions in a single app and run the app in .NET Framework environment, you may experience notifications delay.
-Delay time is around 4 montes and 30 seconds.
+Delay time is around 4 minutes and 30 seconds.

 A solution/workaround is to add the following to your `app.config` file: